 This website contains adult material and is only suitable for those 18 years or older.
 Click Enter only if you are at least 18 years of age.or Exit

 No matter how careful you are, the process may still cause some minor damage to the root system and it will take some time to recover.
-Best for the process to take place at night, where it will have some time to settle down before it starts the photosynthesizing process in the morning.
+It is natural for the plant to be stressed following a transplant; I also recommend cutting back on nutrient concentrations or cutting them out entirely until the plant shows signs of growth again (which may be immediate, meaning you don’t even need to cut nutes).
+It is best for the process to take place at night, where it will have some time to settle down before it starts the photosynthesizing process in the morning.

 After moving the seedlings to larger pots, it's time to get the climate ready for the plants to grow.